pierreozoux/virtualman/README.md

 ### Caution

-Be careful with the method Vm.Lister.backup! as it will shutdown your VM and restart it after the export.
+Be careful with the method VmLister.backup! as it will shutdown your VM and restart it after the export.
 I needed that to export the appliance, and then in case of failure I can import in any other VirtualBox..
 If you have a better option, please let me know :)